elastic/kibana/RISK_MATRIX.md

   space?
 - What happens when Kibana is run in a cluster mode?
 - What happens when a plugin you depend on is disabled?
-- What happens when feature you depend on is disabled?
+- What happens when a feature you depend on is disabled?
 - Is your change working correctly regardless of `kibana.yml` configuration or UI Setting configuration?
 (For example, does it support both `state:storeInSessionStorage` UI setting states?)